What does Penn-York Camp (PYC) believe?

 How much do I need to pay to secure a spot and receive any available discounts?

-Is there any Financial Aid available?
+Is there any Financial Aid or Discounts available?

 Yes.
 Check out the Financial Aid tab under Summer Camp.